open-weather-vision/docs/starlight/src/content/docs/reference/supported-stations.md

 ---
-title: Supported weather station models
+title: Supported Weather Stations
-description: A reference page in my new Starlight docs site.
+description: A list of all support weather station models
 ---

 Following weather station models are officially supported or recommended by open weather vision: